 Be careful how you answer these questions because every employer is looking for something slightly different in your response.

-Think carefully before you reply about how many hours per week you work.
-While you don't want to be construed as a slacker, neither you want to come across as a workaholic, or for that matter, someone who cannot finish tasks in a reasonable amount of time.
+Think carefully before you reply to questions about how many hours per week you work.
+While you don't want to be construed as a slacker, neither do you want to come across as a workaholic, or for that matter, someone who cannot finish tasks in a reasonable amount of time.

 Your safest bet, therefore, is to avoid stating a specific number of hours unless the interviewer insists.